 The biggest of these drawbacks by far has to do with Amazon FBA fees.
 Unfortunately, the benefits associated with Amazon FBA don't come without a cost, and there are a number of different fees that you will incur if you enroll in this program.
 Amazon charges fees to store products in their fulfillment centers that vary depending on the amount of space that your products take up and how long they sit in storage without selling.
 This second factor is a big one since Amazon FBA fees increase substantially the longer your products sit in storage.
 Avoiding the bulk of these substantial fees means that you will need to create a strategic plan for how many products you ship to Amazon and when, but this is often easier said than done.

-If you'd rather avoid the fees associated with Amazon FBA altogether, selling MFN/FBM is your only other option.
+If you'd rather avoid the fees associated with Amazon FBA altogether, consider selling MFN/FBM or dropshipping.
 MFN stands for "merchant fulfillment network” (sometimes called FBM or “fulfillment by merchant”), and selling MFN/FBM essentially means that you are solely responsible for the storage and fulfillment of the products that you sell on Amazon.
+Dropshipping is similar to Amazon FBA in that another party handles product fulfillment, but dropshipping suppliers manage all aspects of fulfillment without requiring on-hand inventory.

 In the end, whether selling FBA or MFN/FBM is best depends on you and your specific business model.
 If you would like to avoid the hassles that go along with product fulfillment and take a substantial amount of responsibility off of your plate, then Amazon FBA is a great program to consider.
 Just keep in mind there are fees you will incur for taking advantage of this program, and knowing how to limit these fees as much as possible is essential if you want to succeed as an Amazon FBA seller.